 Start your optimization by disabling the features that you are not using.
 You can disable a few features like Disable Default Colors, Disable Default Fonts, etc. if you are not using them.

 If you are an Elementor Pro user, then I will suggest self-hosting your fonts & icons.

 11. Avoid An Excessive DOM Size In Elementor

 If you are using any page builder then there is a high chance that you will get this warning in your GTmetrix or Google Pagespeed Insight test report.
-You can optimize DOM size by going to Elementor > Settings> Experiments > Optimize DOM Output.
+You can optimize DOM size in Elementor plugin by going to Elementor > Settings> Experiments > Optimize DOM Output.

 12. Increase Memory Limit

-Elementor Recommend having a memory limit of 256MB.
+Elementor Recommends having a memory limit of 256MB.
 You can check your memory limit by going to Elementor > System Info.